Alert

 Business Considerations

 • Full Expensing.
-100% bonus depreciation is again allowed, under the proposed legislation, for qualified assets placed into service after January 19, 2025.
+One hundred percent bonus depreciation is again allowed, under the proposed legislation, for qualified assets placed into service after January 19, 2025.
 This bonus depreciation would be in effect through the 2029 tax year.

 • Business Interest Expense Limitation.
 Business interest expense is limited under the TCJA to 30% of the so called Adjusted Taxable Income (ATI).
 ATI was defined to roughly equal earnings before interest, taxes, depreciation, and amortization (EBITDA) up until the 2021 tax year, with ATI equal to EBIT after.
 The proposed legislation would again define ATI to equal EBITDA for tax years beginning after December 31, 2024, and before January 1, 2030.